The pressure cooker is one of my must-have gadgets in the kitchen.

 4 garlic cloves, chopped

-4 green onions, cut into 2 inch lengths
+4 green onions, cut into 2 inch

 Water solution ingredients: